 Many people are inclined to use their assets to help leave the world a better place when they die.
 Some folks want to leave behind a philanthropic legacy.
 Others just want to use the money that they will no longer need to do some good in the world.
 The benefits of a charitable trust justify its application for this purpose.

 No matter your motivations, adding charitable donations to your estate plan will not only help others, but it will be beneficial for you as well.

 One of the best vehicles for leaving assets to a charity is through the use a Charitable Trust.
 There are two major types of charitable trusts: Charitable Lead Trusts and Charitable Remainder Trusts.
 These can be set up during the donor’s lifetime (inter-vivos) or through a donor’s will to go into effect upon his or her death (testamentary).

 The main difference between the aforementioned charitable trusts is who receives money when.
-In a Charitable Lead Trust, the charity will be paid first and upon the termination of the trust what’s left will go to beneficiaries chosen by the grantor.
+In a Charitable Lead Trust, the charity will be paid first.
+Then, upon the termination of the trust, what’s left will go to beneficiaries chosen by the grantor.
 A Charitable Remainder Trust will be distributed first to chosen beneficiaries as a stream of income, and then the remainder will go to the charity chosen by the donor upon the termination of the trust.

 Below we have outlined three of the major benefits to setting up a charitable trust.